nikitavoloboev/data/macOS/apps/alfred/making-workflows.md

 5. I create the workflow I want to make in alfred preferences
 	- add the icon, name and unique bundle id
 6. I then carry the info.plist and .png file of the logo to this workflow directory I created
-	- I use Alfred's _Move To..._ file action for quickly transferring these files
+	- I use Alfred's _Move To..._ file action for quickly transferring files
-	- you can find them by going here
+	- you can find these files by going here

 ![](https://i.imgur.com/rVlcl9y.png)